-New Caledonia’s beauty made me forget it all but I have to be honest: organising a trip to New Caledonia was a lot harder than I expected.
-Here are some New Caledonia travel tips that will hopefully help you and save you from frustrating moments!
-You may be interested in this other article if you are looking for shopping tips in New Caledonia (for food, souvenirs and duty-free).
+New Caledonia’s beauty made me forget it all, but I have to be honest: organising a trip to this tropical destination was a lot harder than I expected.
+Here are some New Caledonia travel tips that will save you from any headaches and frustrating moments!
+If you’re looking for some shopping tips in New Caledonia, check out this article.

-If you’ve been to New Caledonia, please share your tips in the comments!
+If you’ve been to this island paradise, please share your tips in the comments!

 New Caledonia travel tips: Things to know before you go